-If you use the security model of MaxCompute for access control, project members can perform authorized operations on any interfaces in DataWorks.
-However, if you use DataWorks to assign roles to users, the permissions of project members on MaxCompute resources may be limited.
-This topic describes permission relationship between MaxCompute and DataWorks.
+If you use the security model of MaxCompute to control permissions, project members can perform authorized operations on interfaces of DataWorks.
+However, if you use DataWorks to assign roles to users, project members may have limited permissions on MaxCompute resources.
+This topic describes permission relationships between MaxCompute and DataWorks.

 - Simple mode: In this mode, a DataWorks workspace is associated with a MaxCompute project.
 A number of roles are created in the MaxCompute project.
 For more information about the role permissions, see Role management.